VedaWebProject/Tekst/docs/content/setup/customization.md

 ## UI Colors, logos, fonts

-You may change the primary UI color
+You may change the primary UI color, the platform logo and the fonts used for UI components and contents in the admin interface.
+Just log in with an administrator account, click your account symbol in the upper right corner and choose "Administration" and then "Appearance" from the menu.

 ![](../assets/screen_admin_appearance_branding.png)